6,000Units Under Management

 Tile

 Today’s tile flooring production techniques are advanced, and materials come in various colors and styles.
-A landlord can find nearly anything as modern tiles can mimic stone, natural materials, or even wood.
+A landlord can find nearly anything, such as modern tiles that mimic stone, natural materials, or even wood.
 The possibilities are endless and can cater to a range of budgets.
 Tile is easy to clean, great for allergy sufferers, low maintenance, and highly durable with proper care.
-That said, there are some considerations before choosing this type of flooring.
+That said, there are some considerations to consider before choosing this type of flooring.
 Tile is more outright expensive than carpet or vinyl and is heavy, requiring a stable and even subfloor for proper installation.

 Hardwood